120 East First Street

 The School District recognizes the value of teacher and professional staff inquiry, investigation and communication using new technology tools to enhance student learning experiences.
 The School District also realizes its obligations to teach and ensure responsible and safe use of these new technologies.
 Social media, including social networking sites, have great potential to connect people around the globe and enhance communication.
 Therefore, the Board of Education encourages the use of District approved social media tools and the exploration of new and emerging technologies to supplement the range of communication and educational services.

-For purposes of this Policy, the definition of public social media networks or Social Networking Sites (SNS) are defined to include: Web sites, Web logs (blogs), wikis, social networks, online forums, virtual worlds, and any other social media generally available to the school district community which do not fall within the District's electronic technology network (e.g., Facebook, MySpace, Twitter, Flickr, blog sites, etc.).
+For purposes of this Policy, the definition of public social media networks or Social Networking Sites (SNS) are defined to include: websites, Web logs (blogs), wikis, social networks, online forums, virtual worlds, video sites and any other social media generally available to the School District community which do not fall within the District's electronic technology network (e.g., Facebook, MySpace, Twitter, LinkedIn, Flickr, Vine, Instagram, SnapChat, blog sites, etc.).
 The definition of District approved password-protected social media tools are those that fall within the District's electronic technology network or which the District has approved for educational use.
-Within these internal forums, the District has greater authority and ability to protect minors from inappropriate content and can limit public access within these internal forums.
+Within these internal forums, the District has greater authority and ability to protect minors from inappropriate content and can limit public access.

 The use of social media (whether public or internal) can generally be defined as Official District Use, Professional/Instructional Use and Personal Use.
 The definitions, uses and responsibilities will be further defined and differentiated in the Administrative Regulation.
 The School District takes no position on an employee's decision to participate in the use of social media or SNS for personal use on personal time.
-However, personal use of these media during District time or on District-owned equipment is discouraged.
-In addition, employees are encouraged to maintain the highest levels of professionalism.
-They have responsibility for addressing inappropriate behavior or activity on these networks, including requirements for mandated reporting and compliance with all applicable District Policies and Regulations.
+However, personal use of these media during District time or on District-owned equipment is *prohibited/discouraged/allowed on a limited basis.
+In addition, employees are encouraged to maintain the highest levels of professionalism when communicating, whether using District devices or their own personal devices, in their professional capacity as educators.
+They have a responsibility to address inappropriate behavior or activity on these networks, including requirements for mandated reporting and compliance with all applicable District Policies and Regulations.

 Staff data files and electronic storage areas shall remain District property, subject to District control and inspection.
-The Computer Coordinator may access all such files and communication without prior notice to ensure system integrity and that users are complying with requirements of this policy and accompanying regulations.
+The Technology Coordinator may access all such files and communications without prior notice to ensure system integrity and that users are complying with requirements of this policy and accompanying regulations.
 Staff should NOT expect that information stored on the DCS will be private.

 Administrative regulations will be developed to implement the terms of this policy, addressing general parameters of acceptable staff conduct as well as prohibited activities so as to provide appropriate guidelines for employee use of the DCS.